 All Natural Pet Chews – No Rawhide Here

-This blog post is brought to you by Paws in the City located in Tryon Village, Cary North Carolina.
-We are your locally owned small business that offers holistic, natural foods and treats for your cat and dog.
-Sign up for our Loyalty/ Rewards Program and feel free to contact us at any time.
+This blog post about “keeping Triangle pets safe in a storm” is brought to you by Paws in the City, located in Tryon Village, Cary, North Carolina.
+We are the locally owned small business for pets that offers holistic and natural foods and treats for both cats and dogs.

 1105 Tryon Village Drive